geekymv/blog/source/_posts/spring.md

 10.ServletContextAware's setServletContext (only applicable when running in a web application context) 前面10个都是XxxAware接口的方法

-postProcessBeforeInitialization methods of BeanPostProcessors InitializingBean's afterPropertiesSet a custom init-method definition postProcessAfterInitialization methods of BeanPostProcessors
+11.postProcessBeforeInitialization methods of BeanPostProcessors 12.InitializingBean's afterPropertiesSet
+13.a custom init-method definition 14.postProcessAfterInitialization methods of BeanPostProcessors

 On shutdown of a bean factory, the following lifecycle methods apply: